 7. Nian gao – glutinous rice cake for higher income and career success

-Eating glutinous rice cakes at Chinese New Year symbolises a rising income and better luck in your career.
+Eating glutinous rice cakes at Lunar New Year symbolises a rising income and better luck in your career.
 Gobble down on Year Cakes on the first day of the new year and (hopefully) see your career take a turn for the better.
 Try them sweet or salty, fried, boiled or in soup.